Ch40s1/CyberMart/README.md

 ## Features

-If your project has a lot of features, list them here.
-The user can create a account
+- User account creation.
-Add items they want to buy to a cart and checkout
+- Add items to a cart and proceed to checkout.